tommylehmann/trivy-operator-dashboard/docs/main-doc.md

 ### Settings

-It consists in four main sections:
+It consists of four main sections:
 - Table States - all tables from the app persist their states (column order and size, sorts, filters etc.).
 Here you can clear the saved state as needed.
 - CSV File Names - all file names used for exports to CSV are persisted.
 If you wish to change their defaults, here it is the place to do it
 - Trivy Reports States - here sections related to a Trivy Report can be (in)activated in the frontend (i.e. there is no need to use Config Audit Reports).
 Also, if inactivated in the backend, it will also be reflected here.